bediger4000/linked_lists/README.md

 #### Analysis

 This isn't the usual definition of a "circular linked list".
-This is just a list with (mistakenly) a cycle in it.
+This is a list with (mistakenly) a cycle in it.

 <!-- https://jasonpunyon.com/blog/2024/04/10/farey-numbers-and-linked-lists/ -->